You can apply for financial help if you have to take time off low-paid work because you’ve been the victim of a violent crime.

 You can get help for up to 25 days from the Criminal Injuries Compensation Authority (CICA) hardship fund if you’re eligible.

-You might still get help if your injuries are not severe enough to qualify for the criminal compensation scheme.
+- your injuries are not severe enough to qualify for compensation as the victim of a violent crime

-- don’t get Statutory Sick Pay or equivalent sick pay scheme run by your employer
+- you do not get Statutory Sick Pay (SSP) or equivalent sick pay scheme run by your employer

-- couldn’t work for at least 7 consecutive days as a result of the crime
+- you could not work for at least 7 consecutive days as a result of the crime

-- don’t have any unspent convictions that resulted in a custodial sentence or community order
+- you do not have any unspent convictions that resulted in a custodial sentence or community order

-You normally need to report your injuries to the police within 48 hours and CICA need to receive your application within 8 weeks of the crime.
+You must report your injuries to the police as soon as you can and normally within 48 hours.
+CICA must receive your application within 8 weeks of the crime.

 How to apply